289 990-4738 (9:00 am to 10:00 pm ET)

 I am not sure how a person can ever make a profit without cutting corners.
 I suppose you could make a profit but to make a profit raising pets you may need to make too many sacrifices.
-You would need to settle for substandard food supplies and husbandry equipment and this can often lead to neglecting the basic needs of the animal so why bother with the hobby at all, if you truly enjoy keep and raising animals.
+You would need to settle for substandard food supplies and husbandry equipment and this can often lead to neglecting the basic needs of the animal, so our opinion is to ask, why bother with this hobby at all, especially when you truly enjoy keeping and raising animals.

 There are good and not so good breeders.
 So, you'll need to decide whom you feel most comfortable with when you are purchasing your pet.